 Copper happens to be a strong antioxidant and it safeguards the cell membranes with the help of the antioxidant enzyme superoxide dismutase, keeping you safe from free radicals.
 Copper can help slow down aging, keeping your fine lines and wrinkles at bay.
 It also promotes cell regeneration, replacing the dead skin cells with new and healthy ones.

 3. Heals Wounds Faster

 Copper is known to heal wounds quickly, owing to its anti-inflammatory, anti-bacterial, and antiviral properties.
 Its ability to stimulate cell regeneration is another factor that contributes to quick healing.
-Copper can also boost your immune system and heal you from the inside, curing various internal infections especially in the stomach.
+Copper can also boost your immune system and heal you from the inside, curing various internal infections, especially in the stomach.

 4. Stimulates The Butterfly Gland

 A thread that binds together many patients who suffer from thyroid diseases is that they have very less copper content in their bodies.
 Copper is an important mineral that regulates the functioning of thyroid gland.
-Though mostly observed in people with high thyroid hormone levels, copper deficiency could pose a threat to those with low thyroid hormone levels too.
+Though mostly observed in people with high thyroid hormone levels, a copper deficiency could pose a threat to those with low thyroid hormone levels too.
 Regular consumption of water from copper vessels can make up for copper deficiency and keep a check on your thyroid levels.

 5. Reduces The Risk Of Cancer

 Free radicals play a major role in the growth of cancerous cells in your body.
 The strong antioxidant properties of copper can eliminate these radicals and cancel out their negative effects on the body.
 Though it has not been scientifically proved, certain copper complexes are believed to possess anticancer properties too.